Perfect, effortless bread

-This recipe makes wonderful bread: crusty, open-textured, moist, and beautiful.
+This recipe makes wonderful bread: crusty, open-textured, moist, and good-looking.

 It’s based on Jim Lahey’s recipe from the New York Times in 2006 (also the subject of an article and accompanying video, and now a full-length book).
-But it’s even easier, as there’s no awkward middle stage with linen cloths.
+But it’s easier than that one: there’s less faffing, and no silly middle stage with linen cloths.

 What you need